PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "*My* lady, the Dutchess Purncettia Estrellita Von Harbenstrop, has tired of the dismal weather and dull company of Robrecht.
 She is returning with her train to the court of her father, King of [[Domrecia,]] "

 "Her subjects will be grieved to see her go.
-Her presence has been a reprieve from our otherwise mundane existence of growing crops, having children, running stores, etc. and so forth," said Boltac with just the hint of a smile on the right corner of his mouth.
+Her presence has been a reprieve from our otherwise mundane existence of growing crops, having children, running stores, etc. and so forth.
+A scintillating reminder of the more brilliant, glittering world outside of our terribly provincial borders." said Boltac with just the hint of a smile on the right corner of his mouth.

+"Well, yes," she said, somewhat confused, "Exactly.
+I'm so glad you understand."

+Boltac clicked his heels together in a smart little bow.
+"I live to serve.
+Shall I wrap that for you?"
+Boltac slid a coin tray across the counter and looked away.
+He counted with his ears while the Lady placed twenty gold pieces into the tray.
+I counted with my eyes.
+People, I had learned from my time with Boltac, were notorious cheats.

 When she was out of the store and well down the street, Boltac muttered, "Yeah, bye-bye now.
 Don't sheathe that thing in too many caravan guards."